connexta/ion-store/README.md

 ## Using

-### Multi-Int Store Service
+### Store Service
-The Multi-Int Store service is capable of storing data in an S3-compatible data store.
+The Store service is capable of storing data in an S3-compatible data store.
 The configuration to access S3 is found as a list of commands under the ingest service in the `docker-compose.yml` file.
 Here you can change the endpoint URL, the S3 bucket name, and the credentials the service will use to connect to S3.
-The Multi-Int Store uses docker secrets for the AWS Access Key and the AWS Secret Key.
+The Store uses docker secrets for the AWS Access Key and the AWS Secret Key.
 The key values are stored in files called `aws_s3_access.sec` and `aws_s3_secret.sec`.
 These files must be in the same directory as the `docker-compose.yml` and will not be version controlled.